mehikmat/python-a2z/library-management-system/README.md

 12. Step 9: Final Touches and Testing
 13. Conclusion

-Project Overview
+# Project Overview
 We'll develop a Library Management System with the following features:

-- Book Management: Add, remove, and view books.
+- Book Management: add, remove, and view books.
-- Member Management: Register, remove, and view members.
+- Member Management: register, remove, and view members.
-- Borrowing System: Members can borrow and return books.
+- Borrowing System: members can borrow and return books.
 - User Roles: Differentiate between librarians and regular members.
-- Data Persistence: Save and load data from files.
+- Data Persistence: save and load data from files.

-This project will cover:
+# This project will cover
 - Classes and Objects
 - Inheritance and Polymorphism
 - Encapsulation